KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 The forensic question is not merely:

-"Did the account use the same words?"
+"Did the account repeat the same words?"

 The stronger question is: